tanchunsiong/zoom-sdk-open-guide/README.md

 ### Types of Apps

-The types of application which can be used to access REST API are as follow
+The types of application which can retrieve access token, used for REST API are as follow

 - OAuth App
 - Meeting SDK